 The 1098-T is an informational form outlining qualifying third-party payments or scholarships made to the college on a student’s account for a specific calendar year.
 If you receive a 1098-T form, you should contact a tax professional or refer to the IRS website about education related tax benefits or implications before filing your taxes.
 As defined by the IRS, a qualifying payment includes balances paid towards the cost of tuition, fees and course material required for enrollment.

-If you agreed to receive your 2020 1098-T form electronically, it will be available in the Web Info System beginning Jan.
-19, 2021.
+If you agreed to receive your 1098-T form electronically, it will be available in the Web Info System after Jan.
+31st.
 Physical copies will be mailed via USPS by Jan.
-31, 2021 if you opted out of receiving an electronic copy.
+31st if you opted out of receiving an electronic copy.